PrefectHQ/prefect-aws/docs/ecs_guide.md

 ### Step 2: Start a Prefect worker in your ECS cluster

 First start by creating the [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-custom.html#roles-creatingrole-custom-trust-policy-console) required in order for your worker and flows to run.
-The sample flow in this guide is very simple and therefore you will only be creating one role, `taskExecutionRole`.
+The sample flow in this guide doesn't interact with many other AWS services, so you will only be creating one role, `taskExecutionRole`.
 To create a IAM role for the ECS task using the AWS CLI, follow these steps:

 1. **Create a trust policy**

-    The trust policy will specify that the ECS service containing the prefect worker will be able to assume the role required for calling other AWS services.
+    The trust policy will specify that the ECS service containing the Prefect worker will be able to assume the role required for calling other AWS services.

     Save this policy to a file, such as `ecs-trust-policy.json`: